Back to Library

 Key Points:

-• Matter is composed of atoms, which are the basic units of an element.
+• Matter is composed of atoms, which are the basic units of a chemical element.

 • Atoms consist of three fundamental subatomic particles: protons, neutrons, and electrons.

-• Protons and neutrons are located in the nucleus of the atom, while electrons orbit the nucleus in electron shells.
+• Protons and neutrons reside in the atom's nucleus, while electrons orbit the nucleus in electron shells or energy levels.

-• Protons have a positive charge, neutrons have no charge, and electrons have a negative charge.
+• Protons possess a positive charge (+1), neutrons have no charge (0), and electrons have a negative charge (-1).

-• The number of protons in an atom determines its atomic number and element identity.
+• The number of protons in an atom's nucleus determines its atomic number and identifies the element.

-• The arrangement of electrons in electron shells affects the chemical properties of an atom.
+• The arrangement of electrons in electron shells significantly influences an atom's chemical properties and its ability to form chemical bonds.

 Main Concepts: